MicrochipTech/ml-samd21-iot-sensiml-gestures-demo/README.md

 The dataset used for this project can be downloaded from the [releases page](../../releases) - it includes a collection of 10 second long samples in CSV format (ax,ay,az,gx,gy,gz format) split into training and test folds.
 A [DCLI](https://sensiml.com/documentation/data-capture-lab/importing-external-sensor-data.html#dcli-format-and-pre-labeled-data) descriptor file is also included for each fold for easy import into SensiML's [Data Capture Lab](https://sensiml.com/documentation/data-capture-lab/index.html).

 The gestures dataset was collected by Microchip employees and consists of two test subjects performing the continuous gestures as described in the section above with a [SAMD21 BMI160 evaluation board](https://www.microchip.com/developmenttools/ProductDetails/EV45Y33A).
-Participants were directed to perform the gestures in a natural way, using a thumb and index finger grip around the SAMD21 board as shown in the image below, with the top of the board facing away from them, and the USB connector oriented towards the ground.
+Participants were directed to perform the gestures as is described in the [Performing Gestures](#performing-gestures) section above.

 In addition to the target gestures, some additional gestures - *triangle*, *forward wheel*, the letter *V*, and others - were collected to make up the *unknown* gestures class, which is used to help improve and validate the models discriminatory ability.